Policy overview

 We may include alcohol and drug screening in the pre-employment medical examination.
 This will be carried out through the use of appropriate sampling procedures.
 Managers will determine the need for this screening using the corporate risk assessment template.

-Further information is available in G1.2 of the health and safety manual.
+Further information is available here - Significant Findings of Risk Assessment.
 An example risk assessment is available on Lincs2Learn.

 It is a condition of employment to have this medical.
 If the results show alcohol or drug misuse, we will withdraw any conditional offer of employment.